leaningtech/labs/sites/browserpod/src/content/docs/10-getting-started/02-expressjs.md

 description: In this tutorial you will set up a simple NPM project that runs an HTTP server using Express.js
 ---

-During this tutorial we will set up a basic project that uses BrowserPod to run a web server application entirely client side in the Browser.
+In this tutorial, we'll set up a basic project that uses BrowserPod to run a web server application entirely in the browser, with no backend infrastructure.

 ## 1. Get the code